Ortham/testing-plugins/README.md

 * `Blank - Plugin Dependent.esp`: Empty description field.
 Contains 2 records.
 1 record is overridden from `Blank.esp`.
 * `Blank - Different Plugin Dependent.esp`: Empty description field.
 Contains 1 record, overridden from `Blank - Different.esp`.

 All records are minimal BPTD (Body Part Data) records unless otherwise noted above, so that the Skyrim plugins are also compatible with the Fallout 3 and Fallout: New Vegas  record formats.
+They should also be compatible with the Fallout 4 record format, but this cannot be said for certain until official modding support and tools have been released for Fallout 4.

 The `Skyrim/Data` folder also contains a `Blank.bsa` and its accompanying `Blank.bsl`.
 These were created by the `Archive.exe` that is supplied with Skyrim's Creation Kit.
 The BSA contains only one file, which is the LICENSE file in this repository.